backand/vanilla-sdk/README.md

 ```

 ##### queue
-An array in which the Create/Update/Delete http requests are stored for a later dispatch<br/>
+All requests queued during offline mode are stored here.
+These operations will be dispatched when offline mode ends.<br/>

 ###### Sample Code
 ```javascript